TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Charge_Controller.md

 ```

 MPPC requires compensation to maintain stability of the input voltage regulation loop.
-C_mppc and R_mppc3 are a zero-pole pair
+C_mppc and R_mppc3 are a zero-pole pair.

 ```math
 C_{MPPC}\ = \frac{1}{2π \times\ R_{MPPC2} \times\ 360}